toddcf/code-snippets/git/undo-changes/5-reflog-undo-deletes.md

 # Reflog

-`git reflog` can help you retrieve deleted commits or branches.
-The Reflog stores all the changes you've made in your current project -- but only going back 30 days.
+The reflog is a log of all the changes you've made in your current project -- including deleted commits and branches -- but only going back 30 days.

 Running `git reflog` shows you a list of all the changes you've made in your current branch.

+You can also use `git reflog` to retrieve deleted commits or branches.
+(This can be helpful if you accidentally reset the [HEAD](../head/head.md) of your project.)

 ## Retrieve a Deleted Commit